How to Apply for Income Assistance

 • have your cheque mailed to you

-Your cheque may take longer to arrive depending on mail service.
-We do recommend direct deposit.
+We recommend direct deposit but in the event you receive cheques your cheque may take longer to arrive depending on mail service.
 If you move, make sure to tell your caseworker.

 If you are not eligible

-If you are not eligible for Income Assistance, you will get a letter from the Department of Community Services.
-This letter will explain the decision.
-You can ask the caseworker to explain the reasons for the decision.
-If you have new information that may change the decision, you can share it with the caseworker.
+If you are not eligible for Income Assistance, you will get a letter from the Department of Community Services that will explain the reasons for this decision.
+You can also contact your caseworker and ask them to explain the reasons for the decision.
+If you have new information that may change the decision, you should share this with your caseworker.

-You can also appeal the decision.
+You can also ask for a Decision Review.
 Learn more about the process here.